 Practice steering your boat.
 Make sure the steering system is working correctly and is properly maintained.

-operating condition for safe boating.
+The steering system must be in good operating condition for safe boating.
 Frequent inspection, lubrication and adjustment by your Correct Craft dealer is recommended.